-· Automated exception reporting for CICS resources
+Automated exception reporting for CICS resources

-CICSPlex SM's Real-Time Analysis (RTA) function provides automatic, external, notification of conditions in which you have expressed an interest.
-The notification can take the form of a console message, or of a generic alert to NetView[®], or both.
-Real-time analysis is not concerned solely with commonly recognized error conditions: you can ask to be notified about any aspect of a resource's status.
-Real-time analysis also enables you to take actions without having to use an external automation product.
+CICSPlex SM's Real-Time Analysis (RTA) function provides automatic, external notification of conditions in which you have expressed an interest.
+The notification can take the form of a console message, or of a generic alert to NetView®, or both.
+Real-time analysis is not concerned solely with commonly recognized error conditions: you can ask to be notified about any aspect of the status of a resource.
+With real-time analysis you can take actions without having to use a separate automation product.

-The RTA functions of CICSPlex SM are described in greater detail in Chapter 8, "Exception reporting using real-time analysis (RTA)," on page 81.
+The RTA functions of CICSPlex SM are described in greater detail in Chapter 8, "Exception reporting using real-time analysis (RTA)," on page 85.
 For full details, see CICSPlex System Manager Managing Resource Usage.

-• Monitoring functions for the collection of statistical data for CICS resources
+Monitoring functions for the collection of statistical data for CICS resources

-The CICSPlex SM monitoring functions support the collection of performance-related data, at user-defined intervals, for named resource instances within a set of CICS systems.
+The CICSPlex SM monitoring functions support the collection of performance-related data, at user-defined intervals, for named resource instances in a set of CICS systems.

-The monitoring functions of CICSPlex SM are described in more detail in Chapter 9, "Collecting statistics using CICSPlex SM monitoring," on page 93.
+The monitoring functions of CICSPlex SM are described in more detail in Chapter 9, "Collecting statistics using CICSPlex SM monitoring," on page 97.
 For full details, see CICSPlex System Manager Managing Resource Usage.

-• An application programming interface (API)
+An application programming interface (API)

-CICSPlex SM provides an application programming interface (API) that allows applications to:
+CICSPlex SM provides an application programming interface (API) that enables applications to: